-The Department of Mines and Petroleum oversees the administration of the Petroleum and Geothermal Energy Act 1967, Petroleum (Submerged Lands) Act 1982 and Petroleum Pipelines Act 1969 and contributes policy on Federal Native Title Act 1993 (Commonwealth) matters.
+The Department of Mines, Industry Regulation and Safety oversees the administration of the Petroleum and Geothermal Energy Act 1967, Petroleum (Submerged Lands) Act 1982 and Petroleum Pipelines Act 1969 and contributes policy on Federal Native Title Act 1993 (Commonwealth) matters.

 Native title explained